 As well as trying to make science fun, I also try to make most of our activities accessible to everyone by only using equipment you already have at home.
 I’ve bought funnels, measuring cylinders and magnets, but not much else.
-Science at home is such a great way to get all the family involved in exciting activities and you can all learn together.
+Science experiments at home are such a great way to get all the family involved in exciting activities and you can all learn together.
 I often find that one activity leads to another as the children ask more and more questions.

-Here’s a full list the things we use most often, that I always try to have in the kitchen ‘just in case’
+Here’s a full list the things we use most often, that I always try to have in the kitchen ‘just in case’.

 Treacle ( Molasses )

 Science Equipment Resources for Science Experiments at Home

 Ice cube trays

 You could even make a hamper of some of the items and give as a gift along with some experiment ideas.
 Try one of our FREE science worksheets to get you started.

 If you’d rather a more traditional science based gift, we have some more great ideas in our gift guide.